March, 2023

 Science Research and Inquiry

-This 1⁄2 credit course will provide opportunities for students to learn independent research skills and forge technical building skills through a variety of activities and assignments.
+This course will provide opportunities for students to learn independent research skills and forge technical building skills through a variety of activities and assignments.
 The teacher will work with each student to select a research area or areas for long-term study.
 Students will work under the supervision of their teacher to construct various projects including balsa structures, flight vehicles, cars, and/or trajectories.
 The students are assessed on effort/teamwork and the quality of their construction on various projects.
 In class competitions and outside competitions like Science Bowl or Science Olympiad may be encouraged but not required.